UWCS/warwickspeedrun/content/guides/travel.md

 ### Arriving by Car

 Warwick University is on the south-western edge of **Coventry** (Postcode: CV4 7AL).
 There is lots of parking available on campus, although not all of it is publicly accessible.
-See [this map](https://warwick.ac.uk/services/carparks/where/) and [this website](https://warwick.ac.uk/services/carparks/) for up-to-date information.
-The car parking rules on campus can be a bit tricky, so please be careful.
+See [this website](https://warwick.ac.uk/services/carparks/) for up-to-date information.
+The parking rules on campus can be a little awkward, so please be careful.

 ### Getting Around Campus